Vyomie/PySalty/README.md

 ## Creating your own theme

 You can fully customize the appearance by creating a Theme object.
+All styling options are defined in salt.theme.Theme.

 ```bash
 from salt import Theme